telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

 3. The `service 1` finds the dataItem that corresponds to the `foo` value.
 In this case it is `{text: "bar", value: "foo"}`.
 4. The `valueMapper` function returns this dataItem to the widget.
 5. The widget renders the selected item template.
-6. The widget requests first page from `service 2` using the `dataSource`.
+6. The widget requests the first page from `service 2` using the `dataSource`.
 7. The `service 2` returns the first data page.
-8. The widget list displays the item from the first page no matter if the selected items are part of it or not.
+8. The widget list displays the items from the first page no matter if the selected items are part of it or not.

 ![Virtualization process](/controls/editors/combobox/virtualization.png)

+**Function result**

+The `valueMapper` is expected to return a data item or a list of data items when a multiple selection is available.
+That being said, the service is expected to return either an data item (object) or a list of data items.
+If the values does not exist, the `valueMapper` returns `null` or `[]`, and the widget deselects the currently selected values.

 ## Known Limitations